What is Kubernetes?

 What is Containers?

-Containers create a virtualization environment that allows us to run multiple applications or operating system without interrupting each other.
-Containers are lightweight because they don’t need the extra load of a hypervisor, they can be directly run within host machine.
+Containers create a virtualization environment that allows us to run multiple applications or operating systems without interrupting each other.
+Containers are lightweight because they don’t need the extra load of a hypervisor.
+They can directly run within the host machine.

-Before containers came into existence, the developers and the testers always had a arguments between them.
-This usually, happened because what worked on the developers side, would not work on the testing side.
-Actually both of them existed in different environments.
+Before containers came into existence, the developers and the testers always had arguments between them.
+This usually happened because what worked on the developer’s side would not work on the testing side.
+Actually, both of them existed in different environments.

-Now, to avoid such scenarios containers were introduced so that both the Developers and Testers were on the same page.
+To avoid such scenarios, containers were introduced to keep both the Developers and Testers on the same page.

-But handling a large number of containers all together was also a problem.
-Sometimes while running containers, on the product side, few issues were raised, which were not present at the development stage.
-This kind of scenarios introduced the Container Orchestration System.
+But handling a large number of containers altogether was also a problem.
+Sometimes, while running containers, few issues were raised on the product side, which was not present at the development stage.
+This kind of scenario introduced the Container Orchestration System.

 Challenges Without Container Orchestration

-As you can see in the above diagram when multiple services run inside containers, you may want to scale these containers.
+As you can see in the above diagram, when multiple services run inside containers, you may want to scale these containers.
 In large scale industries, this is really tough to do.
-That’s because it would increase the cost to maintain services, and the complexity to run them side by side.
+That’s because it would increase the cost of maintaining services and the complexity of running them side-by-side.

 So to avoid setting up services manually & overcome the challenges, something big was needed.
 This is where Container Orchestration Engine comes into the picture.

-In this container orchestration, lets us organize multiple containers, in such a way that all the underlying machines are launched, containers are healthy and distributed in a clustered environment.
+This container orchestration lets us organize multiple containers to launch all the underlying machines, and containers are healthy and distributed in a clustered environment.
 In today’s world, there are mainly two such engines: Kubernetes & Docker Swarm.

 Kubernetes vs Docker Swarm

 Kubernetes and Docker Swarm are leading container orchestration tools in today’s market.
-So before using them in prod, we should know what exactly they are and how they work.
+So before using them in production, we should know what exactly they are and how they work.

 The differences between Kubernetes vs Docker Swarm are briefly summarized in the below table.

-If I could choose my pick between the two, then it would have to be Kubernetes since, containers need to be managed and connected to the outside world for tasks such as scheduling, load balancing, and distribution.
+If I could choose my pick between the two, it would have to be Kubernetes since containers need to be managed and connected to the outside world for scheduling, load balancing, and distribution.

-But, if you think logically, Docker Swarm would make a better option, as it runs on top of Docker right?
+But, if you think logically, Docker Swarm would make a better option, as it runs on top of Docker, right?
 If I were you, I would have definitely got confused about which tool to use.
-But hey, Kubernetes being an undisputed leader in the market and also does run on top of Docker containers with better functionalities.
+But hey, Kubernetes is an undisputed leader in the market and runs on top of Docker containers with better functionalities.